 Born in Long Beach, California, Mary spent much of her childhood and adolescent years traveling the United States.
 Mary attended Claflin University in Orangeburg, SC where she majored in Sociology with a minor in Psychology.
 It was during her undergraduate years when she discovered her passion for assisting others in their efforts to overcome adversity.
 She then went on to earn a Master's Degree in Social Work from the University of South Carolina, where she specialized in Health and Mental Health.
 Mary understands the importance of a healthy family dynamic and will work diligently to ensure that every HALOS family is successful.

 Dallyn spent most of his early life in Utah, but has lived and worked across the country from Alaska to New York City.
-He completed his education at Coker College in Hartsville SC, and discovered his passion for strengthening and empowering families while working at the YWCA Domestic Violence Shelter in Salt Lake City, Utah.
-He went on to work in advocacy and education for United Way Association of South Carolina and Palmetto Association for Children and Families and is excited to now be serving the community with HALOS!
+He completed his education at Coker College in Hartsville, SC, and discovered his passion for strengthening and empowering families while working at the YWCA Domestic Violence Shelter in Salt Lake City, Utah.
+He worked in advocacy and education for United Way Association of South Carolina and Palmetto Association for Children and Families and is excited to now be serving the community with HALOS!

 Liz was born and raised in the Washington, D.C. area, and made the journey to South Carolina to attend Clemson University for her undergraduate studies in Psychology.
 Her subsequent move to Charleston led her to work with the Department of Psychiatry at the Medical University of South Carolina, where she served in several different roles over 9 years.
-During that time, she completed her Masters of Social work through the University of South Carolina, worked with individuals and families impacted by addiction, and was involved in clinical research to explore interventions for anxiety and mood disorders in both adults and adolescents.
-Liz is thrilled to join the HALOS team and begin working to serve kinship families.
+During that time, she completed her Masters of Social Work through the University of South Carolina, worked with individuals and families impacted by addiction, and was involved in clinical research to explore interventions for anxiety and mood disorders in both adults and adolescents.
+Liz is thrilled to serve kinship families.

-Born and raised in Charleston, SC.
-She received her degree from Claflin University in Mass Communications.
+Born and raised in Charleston, SC, she received her degree from Claflin University in Mass Communications.
 NyRe has over 10 years of non-profit experience and service.
-Her intense background includes recruitment, retention and volunteer management.
+Her background includes recruitment, retention and volunteer management.
 NyRe brings her creative mindset and her desire to help underprivileged Lowcountry youth to HALOS.